gavinwahl/django-u2f/README.rst

 Demo
 ====

 To see a demo, use the test project included in the repo.
+Install django-u2f with ``pip install -e .``, then install the demo-specific requirements with ``cd testproj; pip install -r requirements.txt``.
 Run syncdb and create a user, then start runserver.

 For now, it's required to use a chrome version greater than 38, and install an extension.
 The chrome extension only works on domains that